scikit-multilearn/scikit-multilearn/docs/source/classify.rst

     print(sklearn.metrics.hamming_loss(y_test, predictions))

-As described in ::class::`ProblemTransformationBase`, the ``requires_dense`` parameter can be used to make scikit-multilearn pass sparse representations of data down to scikit-learn (only a few classifiers support this).
-While scikit-multilearn uses sparse matrices everywhere, scikit-learn is still in transition - to enable this (and a large speed up) use the following example:
+As described in :class:`ProblemTransformationBase`, the ``requires_dense`` parameter can be used to make scikit-multilearn pass sparse representations of data down to scikit-learn (only a few classifiers support this).
+While ``scikit-multilearn`` uses sparse matrices everywhere, ``scikit-learn`` is still in transition - to enable this (and a large speed up) use the following example:

 .. code-block:: python

     from skmultilearn.problem_transform import BinaryRelevance
     from sklearn.svm import SVC
     import sklearn.metrics